tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

     **heterogeneous** system that differentiates between "normal" functions and "`async`" functions.
   - More boilerplate.
   - In con of this asynchronous model read the JEP for Java's virtual threads at the "Alternatives" section and watch the timestamp at "Async Await" I added to the [bibliography](#bibliography).
-  - In "pro" of imperative (but not `async-await`) watch what B. Goetz also had to say about reactive programming on the [bibliography](#bibliography) but keep in mind that this and the above sub-item are in the context of Java and the other workaround languages like JavaScript, C++, C#, Kotlin...
+  - In "pro" of imperative (but not `async`-`await`) watch what B. Goetz also had to say about reactive programming on the [bibliography](#bibliography) but keep in mind that this and the above sub-item are in the context of Java and the other workaround languages like JavaScript, C++, C#, Kotlin...

 - Usage of *mutable* variable `tree` for returning the function value: